Dell sees room to challenge Apple in tablets

-LONDON A growing dissatisfaction among office workers with the clunky computers their employers force them to use, in contrast to the sleek Apple devices many have at home, could yet benefit incumbent suppliers like Dell, a top Dell executive said.
+LONDON A growing dissatisfaction among office workers with the clunky computers their employers force them to use, in contrast to the sleek Apple (AAPL.O) devices many have at home, could yet benefit incumbent suppliers like Dell DELL.O, a top Dell executive said.

 "We're very encouraged by the touch capability we are seeing in the beta versions of Windows 8," Felice told Reuters in an interview in London, adding that Dell may also make Android tablets again.